Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 partitioned in to how many parts and how do they operate if we may know?

-six operational parts of the organization and this six have different modes of
+six operational parts of the organization and these six have different modes of

 First: The Zenith